Mourning

 No. 2 | (2020)

-This idea stops me cold.
-I think about the moment I explained to my son that being a woman meant being with the fear of rape…in garages, on streets at night, in an empty house, on the hiking trail, in public restrooms, in the car.
-That conversation is my best entry point into becoming what Claudia Rankine is talking about; a human being existing with other human beings whose lives I understand as no less valuable than my own.
-That understanding is a whole different kind of wisdom, people.
+I think about the moment I explained to my son that being a woman often means moving through the world with an awareness of threat—on the street at night, in a parking garage, on a trail, in a public restroom, even at home.
+That conversation has become one of my clearest points of entry into what Rankine describes: a way of living alongside others while understanding their lives as no less fragile, no less valuable than my own.
+That kind of understanding isn’t sentimental.
+It’s a different kind of wisdom.

 Picture of the Day